 Successful intern candidates will be expected to:

-Be eager to learn and work in a startup environment
+- Be eager to learn and work in a startup environment

-Proactively identify opportunities to expand or enhance the startup’s business model
+- Proactively identify opportunities to expand or enhance the startup’s business model

-Fulfill tasks and assignments timely and accurately
+- Fulfill tasks and assignments timely and accurately

-Develop positive and productive relationships with the startup’s staff
+- Develop positive and productive relationships with the startup’s staff

-GNO, Inc., through a partnership with Krewe de Nieux, will identify startups in the region to host the interns.
-Once the startup participation is solidified, GNO, Inc. will work with the partnering institutions to confirm intern availability.
-This 120-hour internship experience will start on June 7, 2021 and end on July 29, 2022.
+GNO, Inc., through partnership with Krewe de Nieux, has identified 12 startups in the region that will host the interns.
+This 8-week internship experience will start on June 6, 2022 and end on July 29, 2022.
 The interns will be paid $15/hour through funding that GNO, Inc. has secured independently.

 This internship cohort will launch with a week-long startup intensive program, The HBCU Startup Boot-Camp, to provide students with an interactive startup intensive that will provide an accelerated opportunity to learn what it takes to be a successful startup founder.

 The internship experience will also include a workshop, The Nuts and Bolts of Launching a Startup, sponsored by Phelps Dunbar, which will offer practical guidance on the legal aspects of business formation and intellectual property, as well as a presentation by a local creative marketing agency on branding and marketing.
 The experience will culminate with a Founders’ Reception, presented by Landis Construction, in which the interns will have an opportunity to network with founders and reflect on their experience.

 Applications for the 2022 HBCU Startup Internship are now closed.